Taking Immunosuppressant Medicine

 Raw & Undercooked Eggs

 We invite you to discover how easy it is to control this risk.
-Safest Choice™ Pasteurized Eggs are treated in a warm water bath (an all natural, patented process) to eliminate the risk of Salmonella bacteria.
+Davidson's™ eggs are pasteurized in a warm water bath to eliminate the risk of Salmonella bacteria.
 Enjoy your eggs any way you'd like!